 Don’t forget that source code is available at Github.

 Next (and probably last) post about Dagger will be focused on scoped object graphs.
-It basically consists of creating new object graphs that lives only where its creator does.
+It basically consists of creating new object graphs that live only where its creator does.
 It’s common to create scoped graphs for activities.

 Stay tuned via RSS or my Google+ profile.